keks24/raspberry-pi-luks/README.md

 ```

 ## Resizing the root partition
 When copying the image to another SD card with a `higher capacity`, the `encrypted root partition` will stay at `~64 GiB`.
-Therefore, it needs to be `extended` in order to use the `unused free space`.
+Therefore, it needs to be `extended`, in order to use the `unused free space`.

 ### Creating a backup of the SD card
 Before doing any changes, create a `backup` of the SD card, since the following commands can corrupt data: